NBD406 Strategic Entrepreneurship

 - The students must hand in their group-based course assignments.

-The grading scale for course approval is approved - not approved.
+The grading scale for compulsory activities (work requirements) is approved - not approved.

 The course exam consists out of a portfolio assessment based on two parts:

 - and a group-based oral examination (in English), with an individual assessment (75%).

 The oral exam takes a point of departure in the group-based assignment.
 The duration of the exam depends on the size of the groups but tends to last between 60 and 90 minutes, including grading.Students who wish to retake the exam are required to retake both elements within the same semester.

 - Course Package from Harvard Business Publishing (cases and articles)

 - Articles available via Leganto